Oliver Knight & Marry Waterson

 It is natural to draw comparisons between mother and daughter but, given that it is 12 years since Lal’s death, it is also only proper that we judge Marry’s songs on their own merits.
 Thankfully, this does not prove difficult as the one thing they both share is a defiant individuality.

-However you choose to judge the album, the collaboration with her brother is a triumph- great songs, pure and simple and best listened to without any preconceptions.
+However you choose to rate the album, the collaboration with her brother is a triumph- great songs, pure and simple and best listened to without any preconceptions.

 [Download link to the Bright Phoebus album on the Ghost Capital blogspot]